-An unhappy marriage can increase your chances of becoming ill by 35%, and take up to 4 years off your life expectancy.
+An unhappy marriage can increase your

+chances of becoming ill by 35% and take

 42% of Active Military suicides in 2019 had Failed or failing relationships in the 90 days prior to death

 Nearly 1 in 3 NCOs is divorced by age 30, and nearly 1 in 6 Service Members overall are divorced by age 30.
 This is compared to 1 in 10 and 1 in 7 for civilian men and women respectively.